lindseywalker1/LW-EPI590R-final/README_LW.md

   intercept = TRUE
 )

-#this model looks at music characteristics that have to do with how the sound
-    #is interpretted: danceability, popularity,
-linear_model2 <- lm(Beats.Per.Minute ~ Danceability + Popularity + Energy + Valence. + Length.,
+Second model looks at music characteristics that have to do with how the sound is interpretted: danceability, popularity, linear_model2 <- lm(Beats.Per.Minute ~ Danceability + Popularity + Energy + Valence. + Length.,
                     data = music)
 tbl_interp <- tbl_regression(